 To ensure that pension financing can still be guaranteed in future, the Federal Council submitted its explanatory statement on stabilisation of the AHV (AHV 21) to Parliament in summer 2019.
-The purpose of the submission is to maintain the level of pension benefits and safeguard the financial balance of the AHV until 2030: at the same time, it seeks to make the retirement age more flexible and give greater incentives to remain in employment for longer.
-Originally planned for 2022, entry into force is now unlikely before 2023 because of the delays that have occurred.
+The purpose of the submission is to maintain the level of pension benefits and safeguard the financial balance of the AHV until 2030.
+At the same time, the Federal Council aims to make the retirement age more flexible and give greater incentivesto remain in employment for longer.
+Originally planned for 2022, entry into force will not now take place before 2023.